 We treat complaints very seriously and will make every effort to deal with them effectively, promptly and fairly.

-If the partner responsible is unable to resolve your complaint, he will refer it to Paul Hunston our Managing Partner, who will undertake a review and agree next steps with you.
+If the Partner responsible is unable to resolve your complaint, he will refer it to Stephen Green, our Managing Partner, who will undertake a review and agree next steps with you.

 If you wish to challenge a bill, you have certain rights under Part III of the Solicitors Act 1974.
 Time limits apply and depend on whether the questioned bill has been paid.
 We are happy to explain this procedure at any time on request.

-If you are not a client but wish to make a complaint, please address it in writing to our Managing Partner, Paul Hunston.
+If you are not a client but wish to make a complaint, please address it in writing to our Managing Partner, Stephen Green.